ruiseixasm/Versatile_RotaryEncoder/README.md

 By default it's set 1000 ms for the press be considered a long press, you can set a diffrent value with this function.

 #### **`Versatile_RotaryEncoder.getRotary()`**
-This functions returns a `short int` with a positive 1 or negative 1 accordingly to the rotation of the encoder.
+This function returns a `short int` with a positive 1 or negative 1 accordingly to the rotation of the encoder.
 The purpose of this function is to allow a more specific use of the library.

 #### **`Versatile_RotaryEncoder.getButton()`**
-This functions returns a `short unsigned int` with a value related to released, holdup, switchup, switchdown, pressed, holddown or held respectively.
+This function returns a `short unsigned int` with a value related to released, holdup, switchup, switchdown, pressed, holddown or held respectively.
 The purpose of this function is to allow a more specific use of the library.

 #### **`Versatile_RotaryEncoder.getEncoder()`**
-This functions returns a `short unsigned int` with a value related to inactive, release, press, hold, rotate, pressrotate or heldrotate respectively.
+This function returns a `short unsigned int` with a value related to inactive, release, press, hold, rotate, pressrotate or heldrotate respectively.
 The purpose of this function is to allow a more specific use of the library.

 #### **`Versatile_RotaryEncoder.getEncoderBits()`**
-This functions returns a `short unsigned int` representing the last rotary bits set by the encoder.
+This function returns a `short unsigned int` representing the last rotary bits set by the encoder.
 The purpose of this function is to allow a more specific use of the library.

 #### **`Versatile_RotaryEncoder.getButtonBits()`**
-This functions returns a `short unsigned int` representing the last button bits set by the encoder.
+This function returns a `short unsigned int` representing the last button bits set by the encoder.
 The purpose of this function is to allow a more specific use of the library.

 ### **Examples**